magnusja/libaums/README.md

 #### Hints

 1. When copying a file always set the length via `UsbFile.setLength(long)` first.
 Otherwise the ClusterChain has to be increased for every call to write.
 This is very inefficent.
-2. Always use 4096 bytes as buffer size, because this alignes with the block sizes drives are using.
+2. Always use FileSystem.getChunkSize() bytes as buffer size, because this alignes with the block sizes drives are using.
 Everything else is also most likeley a decrease in performance.
 3. A good idea is to wrap the UsbFileInputStream/UsbFileOutputStream into BufferedInputStream/BufferedOutputStream